SuperYosh23/superyosh23.github.io/README.md

-# site
-This is my GitHub site, which as of right now just redirects to my actual website.
-I will likely move the files of my actual site over here sometime soon.
+# My GitHub landing page
+This has links to a bunch of my web projects and my main website.